revelsi/reachy2_expert_agent/README.md

    - Processes raw documents using source-specific strategies:
      * Tutorial notebooks: Preserves narrative flow from markdown cells
      * SDK files: Specialized handling for code and documentation
-     * API docs: Structured extraction of documentation sections
+     * API docs: Structured extraction of documentation sections.
+Now processes API docs at both class- and function-level.
+The class-level extraction retains entire classes with their summaries and methods, while the function-level extraction extracts individual functions with signatures and docstrings.
    - Outputs JSON files with LangChain Document objects in `external_docs/documents/`

 3. **Vector Database**